fivdi/pigpio/README.md

 # pigpio

-Feature rich high performance GPIO on the Raspberry Pi with JavaScript.
+Feature rich fast GPIO on the Raspberry Pi with Node.js.

 ## Features